 |Group size (includes employees)||Fee|

 |701 - 1,000 potential enrollees||$2,500|

 The application requirements for employer groups vary depending upon the number of employees in the group.

-- Employer groups with fewer than 5,000 employees must submit a complete application at least 60 days prior to the requested start date.
+- Employer groups with less than 500 employees must submit a complete application at least 60 days before the requested coverage effective date.

-- Employer groups with 5,000 or more employees must submit a complete application at least 120 days prior to the requested start date.
+- Employer groups with 5,000 or more employees must submit a complete application at least 120 days before the requested coverage effective date.

 - A resolution from the group’s governing body authorizing the purchase of PEBB insurance coverage.
 Sample resolution

 - A signed governmental function attestation document that attests to the fact that employees for whom the group is applying are governmental employees whose services are substantially all in the performance of essential governmental functions.
 Sample attestation

 - A member level census file for all employees for whom the group is applying.
 The file must be provided in the format required and contain the following: demographic data, by member, with each member classified as employee, spouse or state-registered domestic partner, or child.
 Member Level Census Data

 If the application is for a subset of the group’s employees (e.g., bargaining unit), the group must provide a member level census data file for all employees eligible under the current health plan(s) who are not included in the census file above.
 This includes retired employees participating under the group’s current health plan(s).
 Member Level Census Data

 - Historical claims and cost information that includes: